TanStack/table/README.md

   // Global Pivot Column Defaults
   pivotDefaults: {
+    filterRender: undefined
-    // render: will be overriden in methods.js to display ExpanderComponent },
+    // render: will be overriden in methods.js to display ExpanderComponent and PivotValueComponent },

   // Text